gjellerup1857/abbv/host/adblockplus/README.md

 The `./test/unit` folder contains various mocha unit tests files which can be run via `npm run $ test.unit.legacy --workspace host/adblockplus`.
-For `.ts` files we have jest unit tests that can be run via `npm run $ test.unit.standard --workspace host/adblockplus`.
+For `.ts` files we have jest unit tests that can be run via `npm run $ test.unit.love --workspace host/adblockplus`.
 Those can be run together via `npm test -- --scope=adblockplus`.

 ### End-to-end testing